-Management is responsible for assessing and managing our various exposures to risk on a day-to-day basis.
+Management is primarily responsible for assessing and managing our various exposures to risk on a day-to-day basis.
 Our Internal Audit department serves as the primary monitoring and testing function for company-wide policies and procedures, including policies and procedures regarding our risk management strategy.
 Such strategy includes identifying, evaluating and addressing potential risks that may exist at the enterprise, strategic, financial, operational, compliance and reporting levels.
 The Board is responsible for overseeing and assessing our risk management strategy.
-The Board exercises these responsibilities periodically as part of its meetings and also through the Board's four standing Committees, each of which examines various components of risk in connection with its responsibilities.
-Our Vice President-Internal Audit department's activities, including with respect to risk management matters and the audit agenda.
+In addition, at least annually, the Board, through its Committees, and management engage in an interactive review and evaluation of the key risks that are essential and mission critical to our business and operations ("Mission Critical Risks").
+The Board exercises these responsibilities periodically as part of its meetings and also through its Committees, each of which examines various components of risk in connection with its responsibilities.

+Our Vice President-Audit and Security reports to the Audit Committee and provides periodic updates (generally quarterly) to the Audit Committee of the Board ("Audit Committee") with respect to the Internal Audit department's activities, including with respect to risk management matters and the audit agenda.
 In addition, an overall review of risk is inherent in the Board's consideration of our long-term strategies and in the transactions and other matters presented to the Board, including capital expenditures, acquisitions and divestitures, and financial matters.
-The Board's role in risk oversight is consistent with the Board's current leadership structure, with the CEO and other members of senior management having responsibility for assessing and managing our risk exposure, and the Board and its Committees providing oversight in connection with those efforts.
+The Board's role in risk oversight is consistent with the Board's current leadership structure, with the CEO and other members of senior management having responsibility for assessing, managing and mitigating, when appropriate, risk exposure, and the Board and its Committees providing oversight and review in connection with those efforts.